 Hydrocarbon means a compound consisting of hydrogen and carbon, which, when naturally occurring, may also contains other elements such as sulphur.

-Light crude oil

-Light crude oil means crude oil with a density greater than 31.1 degrees API gravity

 McfGE’s (Thousand cubic feet of Gas Equivalent)

 Converting oil volumes to the gas equivalent is customarily done on the basis of the nominal heating content or calorific value of the fuel.
 Common industry conversion factors range from barrel crude oil = 6 McfGE to 5.6 McfGE.
-(Other operators use the metric conversion ratio of 1 m3 crude oil = 1 McfGE ) [From above]

-Medium crude oil

-Medium crude oil means crude oil with a density that is greater than 22.3 degrees API gravity and less than or equal to 31.1.
-Degrees API gravity
+The conversion factor must be documented in Form 1

 Natural gas

-Natural gas means a naturally occurring mixture of hydrocarbon gases and non-hydrocarbon gases.
+Portion of petroleum that exists either in the gaseous phase or is in solution in crude oil in a reservoir, and which is gaseous at atmospheric conditions of pressure and temperature.
+Natural gas may include some amount of non-hydrocarbons.

 Natural gas liquids

-Natural gas liquids means those hydrocarbon components that can be recovered from natural gas as a liquid including, but not limited to, ethane, propane, butanes, pentanes plus, condensate and may contain non-hydrocarbons.
+A mixture of light hydrocarbons that exist in the gaseous phase in the reservoir and are recovered as liquids in gas processing plants.
+NGLs differ from condensate in two principal respects: (1) NGLs are extracted and recovered in gas plants rather than lease separators or other lease facilities, and (2) NGLs include very light hydrocarbons (ethane, propane, or butanes) as well as the pentanes-plus that are the main constituents of condensates.

 Net back

 The price of oil or gas at any interim point in the production and processing flow calculated based on the price of the derived sales products at a defined reference point.
+Net Back calculations are used in the hydrocarbon product price determination at reference point to reflect the revenue of one unit of sales after the costs associated with bringing the product to a market (e.g., transportation and processing) are removed.

 Oil and Gas metric